Multivariable Painleve'-II equation: connection formulas for asymptotic solutions

 Let a system of $n$ coupled nonlinear differential equations depend on $n$ parameters $\varepsilon_1<\varepsilon_2<\ldots <\varepsilon_n$:

 A shift, $x\rightarrow x+\varepsilon_1$, sets $\varepsilon_1=0$, which will be assumed here.

 The system in Eq.~(\ref{P2-n}) is integrable.
+Without the linear $x$-dependence it is known as the Garnier system \cite{Garnier1919}, which is related to multicomponent Korteweg--de Vries equation \cite{ChudnovskyChudnovsky1978}.
+The integrability of the system~(\ref{P2-n}) has been discussed in Ref.~\cite{ClaeysDoeraene2018}, which mentioned that Eq.~(\ref{P2-n}) arises from the traveling-wave ansatz applied to the vector nonlinear Schr\"odinger equation with a linearly growing potential.
+Reference~\cite{ClaeysDoeraene2018} also discussed applications of this system to stochastic processes and random matrix theory, and proved theorems about asymptotic solutions of Eq.~(\ref{P2-n}) that decayed exponentially with $x$.
+However, dynamical physical problems, such as the one in section~\ref{vac-dec}, require connection formulas for the most typical solutions -- of Its-Kapaev type \cite{ItsKapaev1988ConnectionFormulasPII,Fokas2006} that can be parametrized by $3n$ free parameters, includeing $\varepsilon_k$, as well as amplitudes and oscillation phases for all $u_k(x)$ as $x\rightarrow -\infty$.
+Such formulas did not appear in \cite{ClaeysDoeraene2018}.
+Moreover, the Rieman-Hilbert approach used in \cite{ClaeysDoeraene2018} may need considerable refinement to be adjusted to Its-Kapaev boundary conditions \cite{Fokas2006}.

-The asymptotic behavior of the solution as $x\rightarrow \pm \infty$ can be connected by analytic formulas.
+Here, the desired asymptotic behavior of the solution as $x\rightarrow \pm \infty$ will be connected by explicit analytic formulas, written in the form convenient for applications to physical problems, as we will illustrate in later section~\ref{vac-dec}.
 The {\it first observation} that enables this result is that the system in Eq.~(\ref{P2-n}) is obtained as a consistency condition